The basics of website analytics for small businesses

 Building and maintaining a website is a task by itself, but it’s important to not forget about the analytics behind everything.
 Having a basic knowledge about website analytics can give you the key ingredients to optimize your current website strategies.

-Reviewing the analytics behind your website isn’t something you probably have on you daily to-do list, but it is something important to keep in the back of your mind when making strategic decisions.
+Reviewing the analytics behind your website isn’t something you probably have on your daily to-do list, but it is something important to keep in the back of your mind when making strategic decisions.
 Mastering even the basics of website analytics will allow you to understand your marketing efforts and what is or isn't working when it comes to driving traffic to your website.
 Let's keep it simple with a few analytics terms every business owner should know.

 Mobile vs. desktop web traffic

 It's important to understand where your customers are coming from so you can optimize their viewing experience.
-Knowing the difference between your mobile visits versus your traditional desktop visits can greatly influence how your website it built.
+Knowing the difference between your mobile visits versus your traditional desktop visits can greatly influence how your website is built.
 Mobile-first is the new rule when it comes to website design and content development, but it's always nice to have the data to back it up.

 The number of times a specific page has been viewed on your website.
 This could be the homepage, About Us page, or even a Contact Me form.